sebastianhaberey/nsd/nsd/README.md

 - The source code demonstrates how to use the discovery object as a [ChangeNotifier](https://flutter.dev/docs/development/data-and-backend/state-mgmt/simple).

-## FAQ

-### How to get the IP address for a discovered service?
+## Get IP addresses for service

 First, do you really _need_ the IP address?
 If you just want to connect to the service, the host name that is supplied with the service should do just fine.
 In fact, connecting by host name is recommended on the [Apple Developer Forums](https://developer.apple.com/forums/thread/673771?answerId=662293022#662293022).

-If you _do_ need the IP address, you can configure your discovery like this:
+If you _do_ need the IP address, you can configure automatic ip lookup for your discovery like this:

 ```dart
 final discovery = await startDiscovery(serviceType, ipLookupType: IpLookupType.any);